 Let me start by saying that I hate “favorites” lists.
-I am extremely indecisive and the thought of having to pick my favorite movie, band or even food is a daunting task.
-Can’t I have a million favorites??
+I am extremely indecisive and the thought of having to pick my favorite movie, band, or even food is a daunting task.
+Can’t I have a million favorites?

 Sitting down to write about my Top 5 Favorite Fonts was no different.
 In order to narrow the selection, I’ve decided to focus on my current favorites—what I seem to be using the most of right now, at this very moment.
 Here it goes, in no particular order:

 “A Gotham for every occasion” is no understatement.
 There is an array of weights and widths to fit your every need.
-It works well for headlines, body copy, logos, anything– seriously, anything.
+It works well for headlines, body copy, logos, anything – seriously, anything.
 What I like most about Gotham is its legibility.
 There’s a geometric quality to it that reaches beyond the grid.

 I like Brandon Grotesque for a lot of the same reasons I like Gotham.
-It’s open, easy to read, and functional across a multiple of applications.
+It’s open, easy to read, and functional across multiple applications.
 However, there’s something a little more friendly and approachable about Brandon Grotesque.
 The shortened x-height and the way the letterforms have been optically corrected are some of the contributing factors.

 3. Mrs Eaves

 Inspired by Baskerville, Mrs Eaves is a transitional serif typeface.
-The wide letter-spacing and low x-height make it unique amid other serifs.
+The wide letter-spacing and low x-height make it unique among other serifs.
 I like to use it as text or supporting type.
 It feels fancy and familiar. #imsofancy #youalreadyknow

 4. Rolling Pen

-Burford is a vintage, display font that resembles European signage.
+Burford is a vintage display font that resembles European signage.
 What makes this font so cool is all the different layering options.
 The base is beautiful all by itself, but it really starts to come alive when you combine multiple layers.
 The possibilities are endless!